Does Your Individual Online Presence Matter?

 While anyone can be harmed by a negative online presence, business leaders, public figures and high net worth individuals are especially at risk.
 In fact, one study found that nearly half of a company’s corporate reputation is tied to its CEO’s reputation.

 Is your online reputation helping or hurting you and your company?
-Let’s examine why your personal online presence matters and how you can positively cultivate it.
+Let’s examine why your individual online presence matters and how you can positively cultivate it.

 Why Your Online Presence Matters